You are in: Future Challenges : Climate Change

 A Political and Business Certainty

 Climate change remains a controversial topic.
-Some people still do not believe in it, many people believe it is a natural process and not the result of human action, and yet others think that any actions to prevent climate change are either futile are too costly in comparison to the implications.
-This said, as noted at the start of this page, the link between climate change and the emission of greenhouse gasses resulting from human activity is now accepted by a very broad majority of governments.
-As a result, whether or not and to what extent this link really exists is becoming pragmatically irrelevant.
-This is because most of us now find ourselves living in and/or trading with countries in which both government action and consumer behaviour are at least partially directed toward a reduction in greenhouse gasses.
-Businesses therefore now need to strategically plan within an environment that is changing not just physically, but also in terms of market regulation and consumer expectation.
-For this reason alone, pretty much everybody on the planet will be increasingly impacted by climate change in the very immediate future.
+Some people still do not believe in it, many believe it is a natural process and not the result of human action, and yet others think that any actions to prevent climate change are either futile are too costly in comparison to the implications.
+This said, as noted at the start of this page, the link between climate change and the emission of greenhouse gasses resulting from human activity is now accepted by a very broad majority of governments and the Paris Agreement has come into force.
+As a result, what particular individuals or businesses think about climate change and the science behind it is becoming secondary to the fact that we are all going to be impacted by climate change mitigation measures that will increasingly be put in place and legally enforced in most nations.

 Return to Future Challenges.